-Dear Mr. Kaul:
+Dear Mr. Wisch:

-Thank you for your letter of June 21 1991, responding to a May 3, 1991 letter we received from Mike Bates of the State of Arkansas.
-Mr. Bates' letter requested clarification of the federal Resource Conservation and Recovery Act (RCRA) Subtitle C regulations governing the management of certain materials used as ingredients in the production of fertilizers.
-Your letter discussed application of the federal regulations to this situation and raised several additional issues as well.
+Thank you for your letter of June 26, 1991 commenting on a May 3, 1991 letter we received from Mike Bates of the State of Arkansas requesting clarification of the federal Resource Conservation and Recovery Act (RCRA) Subtitle C regulations governing the management of certain materials used as ingredients in the production of fertilizers.

-Specifically, Mr. Bates' letter requested clarification of how materials and activities would be regulated under the federal regulations in a situation involving the following facts:
+Mr. Bate's letter requested clarification of how materials and activities would be regulated under the federal regulations in a situation involving the facts listed below.
+In addition, you request clarification on how such materials and activities would be regulated if lead values were recovered from the baghouse dust prior to its use as an ingredient in fertilizer production.